 - In the example, above, notice I did not include the other components when I created an Assembly to combine Lots.
 I zeroed out the Unit Quantity for each component, which can only be done if the component is marked as being Variable on the Components tab of the Assembly Product.

 - Post your Assembly.
-You should now have completed Lot number 10 and increased Lot number 12.
+You should now have reduced Lot number 10 and increased Lot number 12.